SpencerIrvine/finalproject/README.md

 ## Results
 The number of differences in the mtgenomes follow the papionins' proposed evolutionary relationships.
 There is about 10% difference between the closely related sub-clades and 15% difference between the split within Papionina.

-Based on the COX1 gene, Rungwecebus is most closely related to Papio, as other molecular studies have found (Olson et al. 2008).
+Based on the COX1 gene, *Rungwecebus* is most closely related to *Papio*, as other molecular studies have found (Olson et al. 2008).

-The rate of accumulated basepair differences between the taxa, assuming Papio is the most nested within the clade, is greater at the base of the clade than at the tips.
+The rate of accumulated basepair differences between the taxa, assuming *Papio* is the most nested within the clade, is greater at the base of the clade than at the tips.

 ## Assessment